Welcome to the Strapi v4 developer documentation!

 strapi/design-system(opens new window): is the design system that is used in the admin panel.
 It brings consistency between the different admin plugins.

-strapi/awesome-strapi(opens new window): contains everything the community built and all managed plugins.
+strapi-community/awesome-strapi(opens new window): contains everything the community built and all managed plugins.
 It is used as a central place to find and submit new packages such as plugins, middlewares, hooks, and general enhancements to the core of Strapi.

 # Strapi Community